Kanazawanaoaki/mohou/README.md

 </details>

 ## Applying to your own project
-To applyig this software to your own project you must replace
+Besides parameter/training epoch tuning, to applyig this software to your own project you must replace
 - `kuka_reaching.py` by your own data creation program using real robot (or simulated model)
 - `kuka_reaching.py --feedback` by real robot execution program

+among the `pipeline/demo.sh`

+*under construction*

 ## Define custom element type
-under construction
+*under construction*